jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

 end
 # rubocop:enable Metrics/ParameterLists
 ```
 * Enter the command "test1".
+Now all 4 tests fail because the "Sign up now!" button is missing from the home page.

 ### Home Page
 * In this section, you will provide the "Sign up now!" button that provides access to the user sign up page from the home page.